-Through talks, conferences, group meetings and courses conducted over the year by resident Spiritual Directors, members of staff and visiting lecturers, the seminarian's knowledge of the spiritual life is enriched and deepened.
-A seminarian's studies, particularly in such areas as Sacred Scripture, Liturgy and the theology of spirituality, also help in nurturing his spiritual life.
+Through talks, conferences, group meetings and courses conducted over the year by resident Spiritual Directors, members of staff and visiting lecturers, the Seminarian's knowledge of the spiritual life is enriched and deepened.
+A Seminarian's studies, particularly in such areas as Sacred Scripture, Liturgy and the Theology of spirituality, also help in nurturing his spiritual life.

-Retreats and Days of Recollection, in-house and at selected retreat centres, spread over the seminary year, allow the seminarian more prolonged periods of prayer and reflection.
-In his first and second theology years a seminarian is introduced to the directed retreat.
+Retreats and Days of Recollection, in-house and at selected retreat centres, spread over the seminary year, allow the Seminarian more prolonged periods of prayer and reflection.
+In his first and second Theology years a Seminarian is introduced to the directed retreat.
 Three three-day retreats and four days of recollection spread over the seminary year create the space and the silence, which are necessary for prayer, reflection and growth in the spiritual life.
 The retreats take place at the beginning of the seminary year in September, after the Christmas holidays and over the last days of Holy Week.
 The four days of recollection are at the beginning of November, the first Sunday of Advent, the beginning of Lent and coming up to the end-of-year examinations.

-Through his active participation in the liturgy over the seasons of the Church's year, and through a comprehensive course in Liturgy and Sacramental Theology, a seminarian deepens his awareness of 'the Paschal Mystery of Jesus Christ who died and rose again and is present and active in the Church's sacraments' [PDV #48].
+Through his active participation in the liturgy over the seasons of the Church's year, and through a comprehensive course in Liturgy and Sacramental Theology, a Seminarian deepens his awareness of 'the Paschal Mystery of Jesus Christ who died and rose again and is present and active in the Church's sacraments' [PDV #48].
 In this way he is helped to prepare for the role of the priest in the liturgical assembly.

-Admission to Candidacy for Ordination as Deacon and Priest and the Ministries of Reader and of Acolyte mak significant stages in a seminarian's time in the seminary.
-Admission to Candidacy for Ordination as Deacon and Priest takes place at the end of the Discipleship Stage and is both a public declaration of a student's intention to give himself for the service of Christ and of his Church and the Church's call to him to prepare himself for this ministry.
-The Ministry of Reader (normally conferred first year of the Configuration Stage) appoints him to read the Word of God in the liturgical assembly.
-The Ministry of Acolyte (normally conferred during the second year of the Configuration Stage/of Theology) calls him to a special service of the altar and of the Lord's Body and Blood.
-This personal response to the call to service culminates in his ordination to the Diaconate (which usually takes place during the Vocational Synthesis Stage) and in his Ordination to the priesthood (which normally takes place in the diocese in which he will serve).
+Admission to Candidacy for Ordination as Deacon and Priest and the Ministries of Reader and of Acolyte make significant stages in a Seminarian's time in the seminary.
+Admission to Candidacy for Ordination as Deacon and Priest takes place at the end of the Stage of Discipleship and is both a public declaration of a Seminarian's intention to give himself for the service of Christ and of his Church and the Church's call to him to prepare himself for this ministry.
+The Ministry of Reader (normally conferred first year of the Stage of Configuration) appoints him to read the Word of God in the liturgical assembly.
+The Ministry of Acolyte (normally conferred during the second year of the Stage of Configuration) calls him to a special service of the altar and of the Lord's Body and Blood.
+This personal response to the call to service culminates in his ordination to the Diaconate (which usually takes place after the Vocational Synthesis

+Stage in the diocese in which he will serve) and in his Ordination to the priesthood (which also normally takes place in the diocese in which he will serve).